Samsung/tizen-docs/docs/platform/release-notes/tizen-4-0-m3.md

   - The bugs regarding sending pre-unobscured visibility event have been fixed.
   - The bugs related to uniconify_render have been fixed.
   - The bug not returning to the default screen mode has been fixed.
-  - The error that the quick panel doesn’t disappear has been fixed.
+  - The error that the quick panel doesn't disappear has been fixed.
   - The bugs related with pending position move request have been fixed.
   - The bugs related with hwc cancel condition have been fixed.
   - E_Desk smart object disorder has been fixed while zooming and maximizing member object.